tonyszko/Tools/AD Snahpshot Recovery Tool/README.md

 -u username Username.
 If not specified current security context will be used -p pwd Password.
 If not specified current security context will be used

-Recovery options
+Recovery options:
 -real Performs real recovery operation.
 By default this tool runs in preview mode -ol Recover object with recovering attributes from snapshot data.
 Specifing snaphsot connection option (-sh) is required.
 -ra [attrs] Recover all non-linked attributes for object.
 Requires -ol to be specified.
 List of attributes to recover can be specified separated with spaces.
--rfl[attrs] Recover all forward-link attributes for object.
+-rfl [attrs] Recover all forward-link attributes for object.
 Requires -ol to be specified.
 List of attributes to recover can be specified separated with spaces.
 -rbl [attrs] Recover linked value attributes for all naming contexts.
 LDIF files will be generated for object from other naming cotnext.
 List of attributes to recover can be specified separated with spaces.
 -rta Recover attributes preserved in tombstone from snapshot data.
 -errok Ignore single attribute level recovery errors

-Snapshot search options
+Snapshot search options:
 -sb <search base> LDAP query search base specified as DN -ss <base|onelevel|subtree> LDAP query scope
 -sf <filter> LDAP query filter